vivan-doshi/stock-exchange-thegame/technical_specs.md

 # Stock Market Tycoon - Technical Specifications

-Technical architecture, database design, and implementation guidelines for the webapp.
+Technical architecture, database design, and implementation guidelines for the webapp with support for both Standard (2-6 players) and Extended (7-12 players) variants.

 ---